oemof/tespy/docs/advanced_tutorials/develop_components.rst

         :end-before: [sec_16]

 The tests are going well.
-But with very small mass flows temperature at cooling output can be higher than temperature at gas output, as there is no heat exchanger balance equation implemented.
+But with very small mass flows temperature at cooling output can be higher than the temperature on the gas side, as there is no limit implemented.

 Further expansion of parameter definition
 +++++++++++++++++++++++++++++++++++++++++

 The next step is to define the parameter for the minimum temperature difference :code:`td_minimal` between the compressor and the cooling medium.
-In this case, the attribute :code:`min_val=0` means that this value has not to be negative.
+In this case, the attribute :code:`min_val=0` means that this value must not be negative.
+If it is, a warning is put out in the postprocessing automatically.

 .. code-block:: python